 In January 2017, the FASB issued ASU 2017-04, "Simplifying the Test for Goodwill Impairment."
 ASU 2017-04 eliminates Step 2 from the goodwill impairment test.
 Under the amendments in this Update, an entity should recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value; however, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
 ASU 2017-04 also eliminates the requirement for any reporting unit with a zero or negative carrying amount to perform a qualitative assessment and, if it fails that qualitative test, to perform Step 2 of the goodwill impairment test.
 ASU 2017-04 is effective for annual or any interim goodwill impairment tests in fiscal years beginning after December 15, 2019.
 Early adoption is permitted.
 During the first quarter of fiscal 2018, the Company adopted ASU 2017-04.
-The adoption of ASU 2017-04 did not affect the Company's financial statements as there were no goodwill impairment tests performed during the first six months of fiscal 2018.
+The adoption of ASU 2017-04 did not affect the Company's financial statements as there were no instances of a reporting units carrying value exceeding its fair value for any goodwill impairment tests performed during the first nine months of fiscal 2018.

 In October 2016, the FASB issued ASU 2016-16, "Intra-Entity Transfers of Assets Other Than Inventory."
 ASU 2016-16 provides that an entity should recognize the income tax consequences of an intra-entity transfer of an asset other than inventory when the transfer occurs.
 Consequently, the amendments in ASU 2016-16 eliminate the exception for an intra-entity transfer of an asset other than inventory.
 ASU 2016-16 is effective for fiscal years, and interim periods within those years, beginning after December 31, 2017.
 Early adoption is permitted.
-The Company currently estimates that the adoption of ASU 2016-16 will eliminate a \$57 million income tax deferred charge recorded in the Consolidated Balance Sheet as of December 31, 2017.
+The Company currently estimates that the adoption of ASU 2016-16 will eliminate a \$58 million income tax deferred charge recorded in the Consolidated Balance Sheet as of March 31, 2018.

 In August 2016, the FASB issued ASU 2016-15, "Classification of Certain Cash Receipts and Cash Payments."
 ASU 2016-15 provides specific guidance on several cash flow classification issues to reduce diversity in practice in how certain transactions are classified within the statement of cash flows.
-ASU 2016-15 is effective for fiscal years, and interim periods within those years, beginning after December 15, 2017.
+ASU 2016-15 is effective for fiscal years, and interim periods within those years, beginning after December 15, 2017 and should be applied using a retrospective transition method to each period presented.
 Early adoption is permitted.
 The Company has not yet determined the effect that ASU 2016-15 will have on its financial statements.